-With the Affordable Care Act (ACA) employer mandate fully enacted, organizations realize that being willing to offer high-quality benefits is only half the battle.
+With the Affordable Care Act (ACA) employer mandate still in effect, organizations realize that being willing to offer high-quality benefits is only half the battle.
 The employer mandate — officially known as the employer shared responsibility provision — also requires a significant amount of data tracking and reporting.

 Here's your due diligence checklist for ACA reporting.

 It's a good idea to implement a monthly process for reconciling the information you'll need for ACA reporting to the IRS so you're not sorting through a mountain of data in January.
 Track coverage offers you make to your employees at the time of hire and during your annual open enrollment period.